 Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 The scope of the statewide audit includes tests for compliance with the covenants of general obligation and revenue bond issues of the state.
 Therefore, it is essential for each agency that issues bonds to include its bond schedules in the agency’s AFR.
+These schedules must agree with the equivalent schedules in the Bond Reporting System (BRS) Web application.

 For each bond issue, BRS collects: